- Vapor quality;

 It's important to really ‘maintain' your IQ to avoid problems further down the line (herb residue sticking to your ceramic parts which will lead to bad flavor mostly).

 Best would be to do this maintenance after every session, but you can get away doing it every 2-3 sessions as well.
-Just realize the performance might take a small hit during the 2nd and 3rd session before you clean up again.
+Just realize the performance might take a small hit during the 2nd and 3rd sessions before you clean up again.

 How you maintain your IQ is as follows: